Community & Family Support > Colorado Community Response

 In spring 2013, the Offices of Early Childhood and Children, Youth, and Families received funding for the development of Community-based Child Abuse Prevention Services, or the Colorado Community Response (CCR) program.
-As part of a group of cornerstone prevention programs formed or expanded under the state’s Child Welfare Plan 2.0, families who have been referred to the child welfare system for alleged child maltreatment and whose referral was "screened out" and/or closed after initial assessment by local child protective services are eligible to voluntary enroll in the CCR program.
+As part of a group of cornerstone prevention programs formed or expanded under Governor Hickenlooper’s “Keeping Kids Safe and Families Healthy 2.0” initiative, families who have been referred to the child welfare system for alleged child maltreatment and whose referral was "screened out" and/or closed after initial assessment by local child protective services are eligible to voluntary enroll in the CCR program.

 Vision: A powerful partnership with vulnerable families to proactively increase protective capacities and improve child safety in Colorado.